harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 mkdir -p analysis/DeSeq/Method_3/results
 ```

-##Method 1, extracting names of only genes that are expressed
+##Method 1, extracting names of only genes that are uniquely expressed

 Create directories for results